IDEAS

 MORE ON KANAZAWA HISTORY…

 This fountain has no special name, being the very first in Japan.
-It runs entirely on the pressure created by the higher level of the nearby Sai River.
+It runs entirely on the pressure created by the level change of the nearby Sai River.
 The fountain’s location is directly across from the garden’s birthplace, where it began as a significantly smaller private garden for the local ruling lords.

-4. Komon-bashi Bridge
+4. Komon-bashi Bridge, 黄門橋

 Take this bridge to the west, but before crossing, also take a look.
 The design of this single slab of stone looks like two, one larger slab stacked on one smaller.
 This gives the illusion of an even smaller bridge, making it appear more delicate and appropriate to the garden surroundings.